 The Italian panzerotti, also known as calzone, is a stuffed pizza with a half-moon shape.

 The panzerotto is a Southern Italy dish, very popular in Lazio, Campania, Basilicata, and overall Apulia.
 Maybe the Apulian version of fried Panzerotto is the most apreciated one.

 Panzerotti: baked or fried?

-Panzerotti are a sandwich-sized version of the most renowned baked calzone, and usually they are fried.
-But if you don't want to renounce the the fantastic taste of the panzerotto, yet you prefer a lighter version, you will love this baked panzerotto recipe.
+Panzerotti are a sandwich-sized version of the most renowned calzone, and usually they are fried.
+If you don't want to renounce the the fantastic taste of the panzerotto but prefer a lighter version,try this baked panzerotti recipe: you'll love it!

 Basically, it is a sort of small stuffed pizza, originated from the idea of using the pizza dough in excess, creating delicious snacks filled with cheese and tomato.

 The most famous Apulian panzerotti filling is tomato and mozzarella, but you can have fun adding more ingredients like salami, ham, pitted olives, anchovies, onions, capers, 'nduja spread and many more.
 In this recipe we present the baked version with the classic filling of mozzarella and tomato, an idea for your brunch “Italian style”.